 When we walked around while also looking up, it appeared the vividly painted orange, black and grey figures also moved around in a circle.

-We also saw many more Orozco murals at the governor’s palace, which is now a museum.
+We also saw many more Orozco murals at the governor’s palace in Guadalajara, which is now a museum.

 Most striking is the huge painting of a feisty white-haired Father Miguel Hidalgo wielding a burning torch, which greets you while climbing the staircase.
 Hidalgo, the father of the country, was the priest who inspired the Mexican people to rise up against their Spanish conquerors.

-When in Guadalajara, be sure to take in some of Orozco’s great murals.
-The Basilica of Our Lady of Zapopan is also worth a visit.
+When in Guadalajara, be sure to take in some of Orozco’s great works of art.
+They’re among the top Guadalajara attractions.

 We’re Janice and George Mucalov, professional award-winning travel writers, sharing tales of luxury travel with a twist of adventure.